vrmiguel/jacarex-old/README.md

 1. `jacarex` uses the excellent [`regex`](https://github.com/rust-lang/regex) crate, and therefore inherits its advantages, such as great performance, as well as its quirks (no backtracking, no look around, no UTF-16 support).

 2. `jacarex` relies on terminal colors to highlight matches (or lack thereof).
 A `no-colors` feature is planned but not currently implemented.

+## Contributions

+Any contributions are welcome!

+Specially in making new lesson for the tutorial

+Please file bugs on the [Issues page](https://github.com/vrmiguel/jacarex/issues/new)